Alain Girault

 From January to December 2008, I was on sabbatical leave in the Department of Electrical and Computer Engineering at the University of Auckland, in New-Zeland.
 I worked with Partha Roop and Zoran Salcic on convertibility verification, the SystemJ programming language, and the PRETzel precision timed architecture and PRET-C programming language.
 I was funded by INRIA and by a Marie Curie International Outgoing Fellowship within the 7th European Community Framework Programme.

-From September 2015 to December 2018 I was one of the vice-chair of INRIA’s Evaluation Committee.
+From September 2015 to December 2018, I was one of the three vice-chairs of INRIA’s Evaluation Committee.
 As such, I co-organized the evaluation seminars of the INRIA teams (twice a year) and all the juries for the hiring and promotion of INRIA’s researchers.
 I also took this opportunity to work on two documents, the guidelines for senior researcher applicants, and the guidelines for the evaluation of the technology transfer.

-Finally, since January 2019, I am Deputy Scientific Director at INRIA, in charge of the domain “Algorithmics, Programming, Software and Architecture”.
-This involves (i) surveying all the relevant research teams (40 teams in total), their creation, and their evaluation; (ii) launching and evaluating collaborative research programs; (iii) and many more tasks for Inria’s scientific management.
+From January 2019 to June 2025, I was Deputy Scientific Director at INRIA, in charge of the domain “Algorithmics, Programming, Software and Architecture”.
+This involved (i) surveying all the relevant research teams (51 research teams over 9 INRIA research centers), their creation, and their evaluation (33 have been created, either from scratch or by continuity, during the 6 and a half years period); (ii) launching and evaluating collaborative research programs (6 created over the period); (iii) and many more tasks for Inria’s scientific management.
 This represents a significant amount of work and a large number of emails.
 I do my best to answer emails under a scheduling policy based on a mixture of FIFO, ASAP, and IF (Importance First).

 Current events